Craving You: Composition

 The song was written in the key of A minor, with Rhett's and Morris's vocals spanning from C3 to E5.
 Apart from pop music, the song also contains elements of country and R&B.

 Commercial performance

-"Craving You" reached No. 1 on the Country Airplay chart dated July 22, 2017, which is Rhett's eighth No. 1 on that chart and Morris's first No. 1.
-The song was certified Platinum by the RIAA on December 14, 2017, and it has sold 384,000 copies in the United States as of October 2017.
+"Craving You" reached No. 1 on the Country Airplay chart dated July 22, 2017, becoming Rhett's eighth number one single on that chart, and Morris's first.
+The song was certified three-times Platinum by the RIAA on November 14, 2023, and it has sold 384,000 copies in the United States as of October 2017.

 Music video

-The official music video was directed by TK McKamy, and premiered on GQ on March 31, 2017.
+The official music video was directed by TK McKamy, and premiered on GQ on March 31, 2017, while it premiered on CMT, GAC, and Vevo on May 2, 2017.
 It is presented as a movie trailer for a crime thriller involving a bank heist, with Morris playing a bank robber and Rhett playing an undercover cop.